esaillar/Personal-website/resume.md

  - Intervention at the Inria scientific days (JSI) in 2023
  - Responsible of the panel Cross-layer optimization at the Inria seminar in 2022
  - In charge of the popularization activities for the Inria Bordeaux Research Center (since 2021)
- - Member of the Commission de délégation (delegation, postdoc, cordi-s) (since 2019)
+ - Member of the Commission de délégation (delegation, postdoc, cordi-s) (2019-2025)
  - Treasurer of AGOS (Association de Gestion des Œuvres Sociales) at Inria Bordeaux research center and member of AGOS national (2018-2023)
  </td>
    </div>